-In California, elders are defined as persons 65 years and older and abusing them can have severe consequences.
+In California, elders are defined as persons 65 years and older, and abusing them can have severe consequences.
 Criminal elder abuse occurs where any person who knows that a person is an elder and willfully causes or permits any elder to suffer or inflicts unjustifiable physical pain or mental suffering on the elder.
 It is the neglect, exploitation or harmful mistreatment of anyone older than 65 that should be punished.
-Contact a Sacramento injury lawyer immediately.
+Contact a Sacramento elder abuse lawyer at The Weinberger Law Firm immediately.

 Elder abuse can involve:

 - Physical violence: the infliction of physical pain or injury, sexual assault or molestation, or use of physical or chemical restraints for punishment.

 - Psychological abuse: the infliction of fear, agitation, or confusion through threats, harassment or other forms of intimidating behavior.

 - Isolation: the intentional preventing of a person receiving contact with the outside world via mail, telephone calls or human interaction.

 - Abandonment: the desertion of an elder by someone who is a caregiver.